laravel/docs/precognition.md

 }
 ```

-If you would like to include files in every validation request, you may call the `validateFiles` function on your form instance.
+If you would like to include files in every validation request, you may invoke the `validateFiles` function on your client-side form instance:

 ```js
 form.validateFiles();